T/Sgt R.G. Scharch

 26-Jul-1943

-Nuehof Power Station, Hamburg, Germany
+Nuehof Power Station - Hamburg, Germany

-B-17F #42-3192 (No Name)
+B-17F #42-3192 (unknown)

 9